 All courses in the first semester must be passed before students can proceed to the second semester, and all courses in the second semester must be passed before students may proceed to the third semester, etc.

-Teaching, learning and evaluation
+Teaching, learning methods and forms of assessment

 The constant practicing of Skills and Methods are mainly ensured by artists associated with the University College.
 Laboratories and Productions are usually led by Norwegian and international artists and other relevant experts.